oguzhan-yilmaz/pyCrossfade/README.md

 ### About Madmom's Beat Tracking

 Madmom's Beat Tracking takes a long time to run, 45-150 seconds depending on the music file.
-It gives a `numpy array` as output, so when madmom finishes calculating, pyCrossfade saves the said `numpy array` in a text file named after the song, under the folder `pycrossfade_annotations`.
+It gives a `numpy array` as output, so when madmom finishes calculating, pyCrossfade saves/caches the said `numpy array` in a text file named after the song, under the folder `pycrossfade_annotations`.
+This makes pyCrossfade robust while working with same songs by avoiding heavy calculations every time.

 ### BPM Matching
 The creation of a transition requires two songs, called master and slave songs.
 Master song is the currently playing track and slave song refers to the next track.